 As explained in this video, setting up a perfect shot heavily depends on figuring the correct camera position.

-Investing in a decent tripod should be one of the first tasks on your list.
-It will be a game-changer for you, even if it’s not a super-premium iPhone tripod.
+Purchasing a solid tripod should be one of the first tasks on your list.
+It will be a game-changer for you.

-Interestingly, audio is where most virtual class-type videos fall apart.
-Paying attention to the quality of your audio and making small investments here and there is necessary if you want to succeed.
+Audio is where most virtual class videos fall apart.
+Paying attention to the quality of your audio and making small purchases here and there is necessary if you want to succeed.

 When students attend your virtual classes and practice with you, their essential connection to you is through audio, not video.
-They won’t be able (or feel comfortable) to look at the screen at all times, but they sure will hear you.
+They won’t be able to look at the screen at all times, but they sure will hear you.

-Make sure to double-check your computer and internet and computer quality, and consider investing in a more premium mic that reduces handling noise.
-They are typically designed with high-quality materials and deliver a clearer, more robust sound.
+Make sure to double-check your computer and internet and computer quality, and definitely buy a premium microphone that is designed with high-quality materials and delivers a clear, robust sound.

 Check out this video for five tips for perfect live stream audio: